-People who have multiple MRIs with gadolinium-based agents potentially increase the risk for toxicity.
+People who have multiple MRIs with GBCAs potentially increase the risk for toxicity.

-Other patients at greater risk of gadolinium-related problems are those who are pregnant, have kidney problems, or are European-origin Caucasian women, according to a 2017 article in Applied Radiology.
+Other patients at greater risk of these problems are pregnant women, people who have kidney problems, or European-origin Caucasian women, according to a 2017 article in Applied Radiology.

-The most common treatment for gadolinium toxicity or poisoning is chelation.
+The most common treatment is chelation.
 Chelation is a process where doctors administer chelating agents to patients.
 These agents bind gadolinium and remove it from the body through the kidneys.

 Health providers may administer chelating agents through an IV, with a pill, as a suppository under the tongue or through a rectal suppository.